Hosted by HUB Cycling, Bike the Night is a 10-km cycling event from David Lam Park along the Vancouver Seawall one evening in mid-September.

 Cycling Routes Past and Present

-In past years the pre-party event has taken place from 6:00 to 8:00 pm at Concord Pacific Place which is located between BC Place Stadium and Science World at the eastern tip of False Creek.
-From there participants headed out on their bikes along Pacific Boulevard, though Chinatown, over the Burrard Street Bridge and along the southern side of False Creek before returning to Concord Pacific Place.
+Before 2019, the pre-party event took place at Concord Pacific Place which is located between BC Place Stadium and Science World at the eastern tip of False Creek.
+From there participants headed out on their bikes along Pacific Boulevard, through Chinatown, over the Burrard Street Bridge and along the southern side of False Creek before returning to Concord Pacific Place.

-In 2019 Bike the Night began and finished at the event’s new pre-party venue at Sunset Beach which is located around the 1100 block of Beach Avenue (near the end of Bute and Thurlow).
-The pre-party festivities started at 6:00 pm and the actual bike riding part of the event started at around 8 o’clock.
+In 2019 Bike the Night began and finished at Sunset Beach which is located around the 1100 block of Beach Avenue (near the end of Bute and Thurlow).

-Below are some suggestions on how to make the most out of your Bike the Night experience.
+Below are some suggestions to help you make the most of your Bike the Night experience.

 TIP #1: Ride your bike to the event if you can.
 The False Creek Seawall is just steps from the start and finish, and it connects conveniently with so many other parts of town.